-The following material is provided to guide requesters in preparing their requests using the on-line nuclear data request submission template.
-A well-posed request is much more likely to encourage data providers to undertake measurement or evaluation activities designed to fulfill the request than would a poorly posed request.
-Previous attempts at maintaining data request lists, by the Nuclear Energy Agency (NEA) as well as other agencies, have tended to be less successful than they might have been in stimulating new research because so many of the listed requests were poorly defined and the stewardship of these request lists was inadequate.
-The current NEA Nuclear Data Request List (the "List") is designed to avoid both of these pitfalls.
-Co-operation from data requesters in adhering to the present guidelines will insure that their requests are well received by the data provider community and will contribute to enhancement of the credibility of the NEA Nuclear Data Request List.
+The following material is provided to guide requesters in preparing their requests using the online nuclear data request submission template.
+Co-operation from data requesters in adhering to the present guidelines will insure that their requests are well received by the data provider community and will contribute to enhancement of the credibility of the Nuclear Data Request List (the “List”).

 The basic philosophy of the present List is similar to that of earlier lists, namely, to stimulate nuclear research that will lead to improved quantitative knowledge of important nuclear processes based on requests received from the nuclear science community.

-The requests found in the List of accepted requests fall into two broad categories: general requests and high priority requests.
-A record of satisfied requests is also maintained to measure progress toward fulfilling important requests received from the nuclear science community.
+The requests found in the List of accepted requests fall into three broad categories: high priority requests, general requests and special purpose quantity requests.

 An individual request for nuclear data should be sufficiently limited to enable a well-focused research activity to be initiated.
 Generally, this will mean that a request should involve a single target nucleus, one reaction process, and a well defined energy range.
 Requests that are too broad will not be included in the List.